Version 4.3 · Last updated 23 May 2026

 6. Intellectual property, output, and AI disclaimers

-GoPresent retains ownership of the platform, AI services, methodologies, models, aggregated anonymised data, and improvements developed using submitted materials for model training.
-Customers retain ownership of their original submitted materials.
+GoPresent retains ownership of the platform, AI services, methodologies, models, Aggregate Usage Metrics (clause 2.4), Resultant Data (clause 2.5), and improvements developed using Customer Data under the tier-specific rules in clause 2.
+Customers retain ownership of their original Customer Data.

 Customers own output generated specifically for them, subject to GoPresent's rights, third-party AI provider terms, and the obligation to review and verify output before use.